PRBonn/spatio-temporal-mapping/README.md

 sudo apt-get install --no-install-recommends -y build-essential cmake pybind11-dev python3-dev python3-pip
 ```

-Then, all the dependencies will be handled by the system.
+Then, all the dependencies will be handled by the system, you just need to follow the instructions in the [next section](#installation).

 If you want to have dependencies installed on your machine, you can run the following command on Ubuntu:

 ```
 sudo apt-get install libeigen3-dev libopencv-dev libtbb-dev libceres-dev